raphlev/WTPyScripts/README.md

 ```bash
 python .\windchill_datamodel_extractor\main_excel_recursive.py -i .\input\ -o .\output\
 ```
 This will create new .\output\ directory with additional subfoders containing different excel files related to the input folder structure.
+Because optional --keep_csv argument is not used, all generated csv files have been removed from each output folders.

 ### extract_excel_processor.py
 To process XML files and generate Excel workbooks: